radespratama/pokegames/README.md

 ![Contributors](https://img.shields.io/github/contributors/radespratama/pokegames?style=for-the-badge)
 ![Stars](https://img.shields.io/github/stars/radespratama/pokegames?style=for-the-badge)

 A pokemon minigame where you can explore and catch them all.
-Built with React JS + Vite and consumes public <a href="https://pokeapi.co">PokeAPI</a>.🍺
+Built with React JS and consumes public <a href="https://pokeapi.co">PokeAPI</a>.🍺

 ## Features💡
 By using Pokegames you can: